nntthuy-axonivy/docuware-connector/docuware-connector-product/README.md

 If you want to use REST calls of this connector directly, you can use the call's property `configKey` in the same way.
 Have a look at the instance-aware sub-processes to see how this is done!

+### Breaking changes in this version

+* Global variables configuration changed to support multiple instances.
+* It is no longer possible to define a file cabinet id or other defaults for DocuWare items in the global variables of a configuration.
+If needed, please move these global variables to your project.
+* Error handling was changed to standard AxonIvy error handling, i.e. sub-processes no longer return an error object, but rather throw exceptions in the case of errors.

 ### Missing something?